MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-persist-user-inputs.md

 # [C#](#tab/csharp)

+We'll start from a basic EchoBot template.
+For instructions, see the [quickstart for .NET](~/dotnet/bot-builder-dotnet-quickstart.md).

-Install these packages from the NuGet packet manager.
+Install these additional packages from the NuGet packet manager.

 * **Microsoft.Bot.Builder.Azure**
 * **Microsoft.Bot.Builder.Dialogs**
-* **Microsoft.Bot.Builder.Integration.AspNet.Core**

 # [JavaScript](#tab/javascript)

-Navigate to your bot's project folder and install the `botbuilder-dialogs` package from NPM:
+We'll start from a basic EchoBot template.
+For instructions, see the [quickstart for JavaScript](~/javascript/bot-builder-javascript-quickstart.md).

+Install these additional npm packages.

 ```cmd
 npm install --save botbuilder-dialogs